RESPONDING TO PERSECUTION: FOUR TACTICS OF THE CHURCH

 Many believers who convert to Christianity from a tribe or another religion have to flee in order to save their lives and the lives of their families.
 This is more widespread than many think.
 Tens of thousands of believers from a Muslim background face this dilemma every day, as do those from tribal minorities in South East Asia.

-In Somalia at least 12 believers from a Muslim background were killed in 2016.
-As a World Watch researcher said, "This is a very tight society.
+Somalia is one of the places where Muslim backgrounds believers are often forced to flee.
+A World Watch researcher said, "This is a very tight society.
 If you stop going to the mosque, it is really noticed after a couple of weeks.
 You get told to come.
 If you don't, you'd better leave if you want to live."

 4. STAY AND DIE

 In extreme cases, a Christian may simply decide that their best option is to stay and suffer the consequences.
 Even if it means their death.